The Path to Parental Equality Through Family-Law Reform

 In abusive situations, the court can simply allocate all the decision-making responsibilities and parenting time to the non-abusive parent.
 Nothing is lost to protect victims of abuse.

 A second prong of my approach to parental equality for the child is to presume equal parenting time for both parents with the child.
-There must be something significant and fundamentally wrong (more than a loaded legal argument), before the courts starts stripping away parenting time from a parent.
+There must be something significant and fundamentally wrong (more than a loaded legal argument), before the courts start stripping away parenting time from a parent.
 Unless there is knowledge of abuse, drug addiction, psychiatric instability, or significant geographical distances between parents, both parents should have equal opportunity to be involved in the child’s life.
 It is in the best interest and welfare of the child to have equal support from both parents.

 Current family law takes advantage of parents who are in crisis and cannot think rationally.
-Due to the difficulty of a separation, a parent’s thought process can change from the prefrontal cortex of the brain, where they can rationalize nuance of possibilities, to the reptilian aspect of the limbic system where their thoughts changes to an irrational fight or flight mentality.
+Due to the difficulty of a separation, a parent’s thought process can change from the prefrontal cortex of the brain, where they can rationalize nuance of possibilities, to the reptilian aspect of the limbic system where their thoughts change to an irrational fight or flight mentality.
 The presumption of equal parenting time removes the legal fight for skewed parenting-time arrangements, and places the best interest and welfare of the child (and family) first.

 The final prong of my approach to parental equality is to empower children with a legal voice regarding their true environment (at a specified age).
 Some children are in very difficult situations (abuse) their whole childhood and never have the opportunity to be heard.
 In Oregon, there is no age where a child can have a legal voice.
-In California, the age fourteen years old.
+In California, the age is fourteen years old.
 Courts spend all the time listening to two parents (and their attorneys), but not the child who is most impacted by the court’s decisions.
 I have come up with a generic listen of high gain open-ended questions a court may ask a child, either verbally or in writing, and behind closed doors:

 · What kinds of activities do you enjoy?
 How often do you do them?
 Where do you do them?